wippyai/demo/README.md

    - The demo now uses local components instead of remote dependencies
    - All required components are included in the demo directory

+5. **Actor test failures**:
+   - The `wippy.actor:actor_test` function currently fails due to missing test dependency
+   - This is a known issue and doesn't affect core functionality

+6. **Environment variable warnings**:
+   - Warnings about `env.variabledelete` events are expected during startup
+   - These are part of the environment variable lifecycle management

 ### Validation

 The demo configuration has been tested and validated: